eclipse/microprofile-starter/how-to.md

 ## Adding a new MicroProfile Version

-* Add the version to the enum **org.eclipse.microprofile.starter.core.model.MicroProfileVersion**.
+* Add the enum value for the new version to the **org.eclipse.microprofile.starter.core.model.MicroProfileVersion**.
 The third parameter is only required when the maven MicroProfile version is not the same as _version value_ (as for example with version 2.0)
-* Add to each MicroProfile specification this new version number in the class **org.eclipse.microprofile.starter.addon.microprofile.servers.model.MicroprofileSpec**. (since existing specifications will also be part of the new MicroProfile version)
+* Add to each MicroProfile specification this new enum value in the class **org.eclipse.microprofile.starter.addon.microprofile.servers.model.MicroprofileSpec**. (since existing specifications will also be part of the new MicroProfile version)

 As long as there are no MicroProfile implementations assigned to this new MicroProfile version, the version isn't shown in the dropdown.